ryancwalsh/onlyfunds/README.md

 ### What we learned
 We learned how to use **Aurora** to compile Solidity for NEAR, how to use **Covalent** to read on-chain data, and many of our team members learned how to utilize new languages from each other.

+## OnlyFunds Project

+## The Team

+The OnlyFunds hack team was assembled for NEARcon 2022.
+We are from California, Colorado, Germany and Spain.
+Most of us did not know each other before the conference and only came together to hack at this event.
+With exception of one team member, none of us have participated in a hackathon before.

 ## What's next for OnlyFunds
 - Project our burn rate based on initial protocol revenue.